 Rosendo is a winemaker who drives his 20-12 months-antique truck along with the cliff faces of Cotahuasi Canyon to attain his vineyard.
 As one of the only locals with an automobile, he also works as a taxi driver, transporting people alongside the winding road.

-He says people are used to situations like this in the canyon, wherein he changed into born and raised.
+He says people are used to situations like this in the canyon, wherein he changed into being born and raised.
 He drives carefully but with a bit of luck.

 The Fisherman-Mountaineer